What is Medieval Philosophy?

 If medieval philosophy is roughly the philosophical tradition of Europe flowing from the influence of the Latin writings of Augustine (N. Africa) and Boethius (Italy) and extending until the decline of Latin as the international intellectual tongue, does it make any sense to speak of Jewish, Muslim, or Chinese medieval philosophy?
 Of medieval philosophy written in Arabic in Baghdad or Alexandria?
 The answer is, "Yes," if we keep in mind that the phrase "medieval philosophy" is analogous.

 The phrase "Middle Ages" (from medium aevum => medi[a]eval) comes from the late Middle Ages in Europe, when scholars, belonging to its Latin culture, but impressed with what they knew of classical and Christian Roman antiquity as well as the Greek East, referred to the immediate past of their own culture as a "Dark Age" and "Middle Age" between the rebirth ("renaissance") of classical, patristic, and Greek culture that they themselves were trying to usher in and the classical-patristic past.
 Thus, "medieval" originally referred (in a derogatory way) to a specifically Latin-speaking culture, the heartland of which was western and central Europe, during a specific period of time from the fall of the Roman Empire until the revival of Greek learning and birth of vernacular literature.
-Of course, given the origin of the term "medieval," from which we take the primary meaning of this term, it cannot apply in any straightforward way to the Greek-language philosophy of the Byzantine Empire (the eastern remnant of the Roman Empire during the Middle Ages, centered on the Anatolian Peninsula [roughly modern-day Turkey]) or the mostly Arabic-language philosophy of the Muslim and Jewish scholars of the same period (mostly located in Spain, N. Africa, the Lavant, or Persia).
+Of course, given the origin of the term "medieval," from which we take the primary meaning of this term, it cannot apply in any straightforward way to the Greek-language philosophy of the Byzantine Empire (the eastern remnant of the Roman Empire during the Middle Ages, centered on the Anatolian Peninsula [roughly modern-day Türkiye]) or the mostly Arabic-language philosophy of the Muslim and Jewish scholars of the same period (mostly located in Spain, N. Africa, the Lavant, or Persia).

 With that said, this intellectual period in European history developed in tandem with political and intellectual developments in the Arabic and Byzantine worlds and through the dialogue between the three primary Mediterranean religions of the time (Christianity, Judaism, and Islam).
 Thus, there is considerable overlap in content, method, and context for the development of Jewish, Islamic, and Byzantine philosophy during the period we call the "Middle Ages."
-In this sense, we can speak of a "medieval" Jewish, Islamic, and Byzantine philosophy.
+In this sense, we can speak quite reasonably of a "medieval" Jewish, Islamic, and Byzantine philosophy.
 By a similar, but vastly more remote analogical extension of the term, we can even speak of "medieval" Chinese or Indian philosophy, but since there was very minimal contact between Europe and the far East, the intellectual and political developments of these two geographic regions were not nearly as closely linked as those in the Latin-, Greek-, and Arabic-speaking parts of the Mediterranean world.

 While Chinese and Indian medieval philosophy still receive relatively little attention in modern Western universities, Arabic Muslim and Jewish philosophy—and to a lesser extent, Byzantine philosophy—have received considerable attention in the last century.
 As a result, while "medieval philosophy" still principally focuses on the philosophical developments in France, Italy, England, and Germany, it is usually divided into three (or four) portions:

-(1) Western (i.e., Latin-language) medieval philosophy;
+(1) Western (Latin) medieval philosophy;

-(2) Islamic medieval philosophy;
+(2) Islamic medieval philosophy (mostly Arabic)

-(3) Jewish medieval philosophy; and
+(3) Jewish medieval philosophy (mostly Arabic); and

 A Brief History of Medieval Philosophy